michalkacprzyk/mini-nat-ami/README.md

 In the official **NAT** instance **AMI** provided by **AWS**, the root **EBS** volume is **8GB** while the actual size of all files is well under **2GB**.
-Using standard methods it is not possible to decrease size of a **EBS** volume while keeping the entire file-system intact.
+Using standard methods it is not possible to decrease size of an **EBS** volume while keeping the entire file-system intact.

 The code is also quite generic and can be adjusted to help with different use-cases.